The Dependency Set

 The dependency set is defined by a set of chain ids.
 Since it is impossible to enforce uniqueness of chain ids, social consensus MUST be used to determine the chain that represents the canonical chain id.
 This particularly impacts the block builder as they SHOULD use the chain id to assist in validation of executing messages.

 The chain id of the local chain MUST be considered as part of its own dependency set.
+This allows a chain to consume logs that it has produced much more cheaply than providing a block hash proof.

 While the dependency set explicitly defines the set of chains that are depended on for incoming messages, the full set of transitive dependencies must be known to allow for the progression of safety.
 This means that the op-node needs to be aware of all transitive dependencies.